 • In the same skillet the pork was just removed from, heat over medium heat.
 Then add oil, onion and garlic.
 Cook onions and garlic until soft and fragrant.

-Add tomatoes, ginger, fish sauce, chili garlic sauce, mustard, brown sugar and black pepper.
+• Add crushed or diced tomatoes, ginger, fish sauce, chili garlic sauce, mustard, brown sugar and black pepper.
 Stir together until well combined.

 • Add the seared pork back into the skillet with the sauce and ladle the tomato sauce mixture over the pork.
 Cover the pork with aluminum foil.